jlwhitaker/Movie-Matchmaker/README.md

 - "_Analyzing Gender Bias within Narrative Tropes_": aclanthology.org/2020.nlpcss-1.23/
 - Video/Slidedeck from the above GitHub: slideslive.com/38940608/analyzing-gender-bias-within-narrative-tropes
+- The dataset can be found here: https://drive.google.com/file/d/1Duyz5ATlLHzwMidj15bWVnWHpdE4aRXn/view.

 This article was the inspiration for the project and provided much of the data that we initially used.
 The dataset that we started with was "_film_imdb_match.csv_", which contained 2,733,577 data points - more than enough data for us to use.

-The dataset can be found at https://drive.google.com/file/d/1Duyz5ATlLHzwMidj15bWVnWHpdE4aRXn/view.

 ## Data Cleaning and Preprocessing
 To clean our data to use in our model, we performed the following: